awestover/thoughts/content/AI xrisk.md

 **Step 2**: **Make some plans.**
 Some things that could be good to do about this:
 - **policy work** -- see, e.g., https://emergingtechpolicy.org
-- communication
+- communication -- note important caveats that it is negative value to communicate if you (even accidentally) encourage race dynamics (as you might if all you get across is "AI BIG SOON")
 - technical alignment work

 Some things that would be really bad to do about this:
 - Contribute in any way to work on developing more capable AI systems
 - Encourage race dynamics
+- Nothing

+**A common question**:
+> Do I recommend you quit your job and pivot to policy/communication/technical work?

+It depends.
+-  First, consider whether or not your current job already puts you in a good place to do some of this work.
+	- For example, if you're a professor or some respected figure for another reason, you might already be in a good spot to do communication work.
+You'd want to do some things differently, e.g., have some plan for how you're going to talk and influence decision makers in industry or the government.
+But probably don't quit.
+- If you're doing some kind of software job (especially ML adjacent):
+	- Yeah, this would be a great time to get into working on technical safety research.
+	- There are programs like [MATS](https://www.matsprogram.org/), [constellation](https://www.constellation.org/programs/astra-fellowship) for helping people transition into doing this.
+	- I'll list more resources here later.
+Just talk to me for now.
+	- Just apply to some places, but don't quit your current job until you have an offer from somewhere else.
+- If you're doing something policy related.
+	- Yes please we need policy people so badly.
+- If you're doing something else.
+	- Definitely worth considering putting that on hold for a bit and working on this -- it's pretty urgent.

+**Another question**
+> What kind of communication is helpful?

+I'm really not sure.
+Creating new "Moderately Worried People" that can tell you AI is an Important Social Issue.
+This doesn't seem helpful.
+If you have a friend that is on the job market (or could be) and has some skills that would be useful for technical or policy work, then talking to them could be super high impact.
+If you're super sold on the risk case, then there's a really good chance that you're better off doing object-level useful work [^3] on the problem than the more meta-level work of communication.
+The bar for a communication being useful is quite high, so even though it might seem super helpful to multiply the number of people working on the problem, my experience is that most people aren't too receptive to this.

+[^3]: Object-level work directly addresses a specific, tangible problem or task, producing practical and measurable results, as opposed to meta-level work which focuses on broader strategies, frameworks, or tools that could help others solve problems rather than solving a particular problem itself.

 If you're at all interested in doing something about this, or are skeptical but want to talk about it, or want to talk about how to emotionally cope with this, please please please reach out.
 It can be daunting to figure out what to do and what to believe.
-I can give you some connections and pipe you directly to some places where you can have an impact (especially if you are a college senior, or employed but willing to switch jobs). you can reach me at
+I can give you some connections and pipe you directly to some places where you can have an impact (especially if you are a college senior, or employed but willing to switch jobs).
+You can reach me at
 ![[Pasted image 20241220175901.png]]

 **My general thoughts on what should happen**